Home / Meat and Poultry Recipes / Kate’s Healthier Dairy Free Chicken Pot Pie Recipe

 This Dairy-Free Chicken Pot Pie Recipe Comes Highly Recommended

 By me!
+And my whole family!
+It is frequently requested at our house.
 The flavor is so freakin delicious you won’t miss the dairy one bit.
 Promise.
 If you make it let me know how it goes by snapping a pic and tagging me on Instagram @katesbestrecipes so I can see or leave me a comment below (don’t forget to leave a ⭐️⭐️⭐️⭐️⭐️ rating) !

 A casserole dish of dairy-free chicken pot pie on a wood cutting board with a spoonful taken out of it and a spoon sitting in the space.